GoMarks Help

 By making GoMarks your default search engine, you can type your queries and actions in the URL/search bar for faster access to your links.

-GoMarks won't leave you hanging if you make a request that doesn't match any keyword, it would just redirect to the fallback search engine.
+If your request doesn't match any shortcuts, GoMarks will just redirect to the fallback search engine.

 Chrome